How to re-enter people into a journey or playbook campaign

 Managing actions already performed

-For example, you have an action to create a Salesforce record after a person performs a particular activity or meets a particular condition.
-You likely don’t want to create another record when the person re-enters the journey, so you can set the action to be performed only once.
+EX: If there is an action to create a Salesforce record when someone meets a condition, you likely don’t want another record created when they re-enter.
+In this case, you can set the action to happen only once.

-1. At the action shape in the journey editor, click the more icon (...), then View.
+1. In the journey editor, click the more icon (...) on the action shape > View.

-2. At This action can occur, ensure it is set to Only once.
-If not, click Edit to change and save the setting.
+2. Under This action can occur, make sure it's set to Only once.
+If not, click Edit to update and save.

 NOTE: